 We can divide software product requirements into two large groups.
-Let us see what the difference between them is and consider a few examples of each of these categories.
-We will start with definitions and try to explain everything in simple terms.
+Let us see the difference between functional and non-functional requirements for mobile apps and consider a few examples of each of these categories.
+We will start with definitions and try to briefly explain everything in simple words.

-Functional requirements describe what specifically needs to be implemented in a particular system or product and what actions users have to take to interact with the software.
+Functional requirements for mobile applications describe what specifically needs to be implemented in a particular system or product and what actions users have to take to interact with the software.
 They determine what the system should do.

-Non-functional requirements show what properties and features a particular solution has, namely, how the system will work and why.
+Non-functional requirements for mobile app show what properties and features a particular solution has, namely, how the system will work and why.

 As a whole, these requirements describe the features the product has to have in order to meet the needs of all parties concerned, both business and end users.